akarez/thinkpad/README.md

 ## Networks
 Use the iwd utility to connet to WiFi:

-*If you have an ethernet connection you can skip to the next section.*
+*Note: If you have an ethernet connection you can skip to the next section.*

 ```
 ~# iwctl